prenda-school/design-system/CONTRIBUTING.md

 - Styled using `styled-components` or `emotion`.
 - Is a functional React component.
 - Prefixed with "Spark" but exported as proper name.
+- One component per file
+  - internal (sub-)components can be moved to `~/src/internal/` as needed.
+- Component and Props interface are exported in `~/src/index.ts`.
 ```tsx
 // FILE: src/Button.tsx
 import {